-Bosnia and Herzegovina: HPP Janjici project approved30.
-December 2020. / SEE Energy News
+Bosnia and Herzegovina: HPP Janjici project approved, SEE Energy News

 Zenica Mayor Fuad Kasumovic said that power utility EPBiH agreed to build the HPP several years ago and the failure to promote the project would cost the City of Zenica several million euros following the possible lawsuit filed by EPBiH.
 The City Council of Zenica voted to promote the project for the construction of hydropower plant Janjici on the Bosna river as a project of public interest, thus greatly easing its realization in the coming years.